girip11/javascript_learning/mdn/4_async_js/5_async_and_await.md

 ## Async keyword

-Async - turns a function to return promise.
+Async - **turns a function to return promise**.
 When async function returns a value, the promise is resolved with the return value.When exception is thrown inside the async function, promise is rejected with the thrown value.

 ```Javascript
 function sayHello() {